-Kingston University (KU) spends approximately £60m every year on goods and services and provides a shared procurement service to St George's University of London (SGUL) bringing spend to almost £90m, with over 4,000 suppliers.
-Kingston University believes it is imperative that such purchasing power supports institutional strategic goals: to achieve value for money; benefit the university and student body; and to generate positive benefit to the environment, society and the economy both locally and globally, now and in the long-term.
+Kingston University (KU) spends approximately £60m every year on goods and services.
+It also provides a shared procurement service to St George's University of London (SGUL), bringing the total spend to almost £90m, with over 4,000 suppliers.
+Kingston University believes it is imperative that such purchasing power supports institutional strategic goals – to achieve value for money; benefit the University and student body; and benefit the environment, society and the economy, locally and globally, now and in the long-term.

-Since 2014, the KU Procurement team have put sustainability at the heart of the new institutional Procurement Policy and Strategy, and committed to ensuring a balanced consideration of social, ethical, environmental and economic impacts throughout all stages of the procurement process.
-By May 2016, they achieved Level 4 of the DEFRA Flexible Framework, from a position of Level 0 just two years ago!
-The University aims to achieve Level 5, the highest level, by March 2017 and support other university procurement teams to do the same.
+Since 2014, the KU Procurement Team has put sustainability at the heart of the new institutional Procurement Policy and Strategy.
+The Team is committed to ensuring a balanced consideration of social, ethical, environmental and economic impacts throughout all stages of the procurement process.
+By May 2016, the Team achieved Level 4 of the DEFRA Flexible Framework, from a position of Level 0 just two years prior!
+It aims to achieve Level 5 – the highest level – and to support other university procurement teams to do the same.

-Kingston University is a Fairtrade university – this means we sell Fairtrade products in all our outlets and all the coffee and tea we sell on our campuses is Fairtrade too.
+Kingston University is a Fairtrade university – this means we sell Fairtrade products in all our outlets, including all the coffee and tea we sell on our campuses.

-As a result of our sustainable procurement processes, in 2015/16 we have:
+As a result of our sustainable procurement processes, since 2015/16 the University has done the following:

-- Let a new stationery contract to a supplier offering 223 sustainable features (the highest of all bidders) across the top 100 purchased products and a ‘sustainable basket of goods', encouraging staff to purchase items with a sustainability feature and giving buyers the option to convert their order to sustainable alternatives on checkout if not already chosen
+- Let a new stationery contract to a supplier, offering 223 sustainable features (the highest of all bidders) across the top 100 purchased products and a ‘sustainable basket of goods'.
+This encourages staff to purchase items with a sustainability feature and gives buyers the option to convert their order to sustainable alternatives on checkout if not already chosen

 - Switched cleaning products to a more concentrated version.
-These are still non-toxic, biodegradable and Ecolabel certified, and because they are more concentrated than our previously used product, they also require less packaging and reduced deliveries and result in less waste.
+These are still non-toxic, biodegradable and Ecolabel certified, and because they are more concentrated than our previously used product, they require less packaging, fewer deliveries and result in less waste.

 - Asked companies tendering for new waste and bus contracts to show support for student employment and skills by providing work experience, learning materials, and opportunities to visit facilities to students

-- The Faculty of Science, Engineering and Computing has recently procured new waterless condensers to replace their previous water-consuming models.
+- Launched a new contract for waterless condensers to replace previous water-consuming models.
 As well as eliminating water use, the risk of spills is removed.

-- Introduced a supplier sustainability tool which will help us understand and monitor how our suppliers are managing our full supply chains.
-This will help towards identifying sustainable and ethical improvements, enabling us to work with suppliers to address opportunities and comply with the Modern Slavery Act
+- Introduced and rolled out a supplier sustainability tool which will help us understand and monitor how our suppliers are managing our full supply chains.
+This helps us identify sustainable and ethical improvements, enabling us to work with suppliers to address opportunities and comply with the Modern Slavery Act